Bernie Sanders Joins New York Governor Cuomo To Announce Free College Tuition Proposal

 — Bernie Sanders (@SenSanders) January 3, 2017

-Under the leadership of Gov Cuomo, New York has also recently lead the way in raising the minimum wage, paid family leave, marriage equality, and gun safety laws.
+Under the leadership of Gov Cuomo, New York has also recently lead the way in obtaining minimum wage increases, paid family leave, marriage equality, and gun safety laws.

 The rule is: everybody has a fair shot.
 That is America.